openpracticelibrary/openpracticelibrary/src/pages/practice/vue-your-priorities.md

 whatIs: T﻿his is a great way to p﻿rioritise a backlog or ToDo list by identifying the value, urgency, and effort associated with each item, and spark meaningful team conversations.
-whyDo: D﻿eveloped by [John Cutle](https://cutlefish.substack.com/)﻿s an
-  extension of Joshua Arnold's workshop about [Cost of Delay](https://www.infoq.com/news/2015/02/cost-of-delay/), this practice allows teams to tap into different perspectives, and make them explicit and
+whyDo: D﻿eveloped by [John Cutler](https://cutlefish.substack.com/) as an extension of Joshua Arnold's workshop about [Cost of Delay](https://www.infoq.com/news/2015/02/cost-of-delay/), this practice allows teams to tap into different perspectives, and make them explicit and